ivy-llc/ivy/docs/overview/deep_dive/docstring_examples.rst

 These examples cover points 1, 2, 3, 4 and 5.

-Please note that in the above case of `x` having multi-line input, it is necessary for each line of the input to be seperated by a '...\' so that they can be parsed by the script that tests the examples in the docstrings.
+Please note that in the above case of `x` having multi-line input, it is necessary for each line of the input to be separated by a '...\' so that they can be parsed by the script that tests the examples in the docstrings.

 Point 1 is simple to satisfy.
 Ignoring the union over :class:`ivy.Array` and :class:`ivy.NativeArray` which is covered by points 6 and 7, and ignoring the *nestable* nature of the function which is covered by points 8 and 9, then as far as point 1 is concerned, the input :code:`x` only has one possible variation.